If you don’t feel you can keep yourself safe right now, please seek immediate help.

 CALL 03000 111 999.
 Calls will be answered in person from 7am to 11pm every day of the year.

-For more information visit their website by clicking on the following link.
+For more information visit their website Farming Community Network

 Mind provides confidential mental health information services.
 The Infoline gives information on types of mental distress, where to get help, drug treatments, alternative therapies and advocacy.
 Mind also has a network of nearly 200 local Mind associations providing local services.
 In Suffolk you can contact Suffolk Mind by telephoning: 0300 111 6000, Monday – Friday 9am – 5pm